Outdoor Fun

 The historic sailing ship, The Elissa, offers tours.
 Photo Credit: Galveston Island CVB

-1877 Tall Ship Elissa and the Texas Seaport Museum
+Tour the 1877 Tall Ship Elissa and the Texas Seaport Museum

 Built in 1877 in Aberdeen, Scotland, the Elissa sailed around Europe eventually landing in Greece.
-As a three-masted barque she sails with 19 sails, the Elissa is one of the oldest sailing ships today.
+As a three-masted barque she sails with 19 sails; the Elissa is one of the oldest sailing ships today.

 Located at Pier 22.
 Open Tuesday to Sunday from 10 a.m. to 5 p.m. (closed Monday).
-Adult admission is $10 and youth from 6 to 18 are $7, kids 5 and under are free.
+Adult admission is $16, youth from 6 to 18 are $10, kids 5 and under are free.

 Explore the Railroad Museum.
 Photo Credit: Galveston Island CVB

-Galveston Railroad Museum
+Explore the Galveston Railroad Museum

-Visitor will find the specially painted Santa Fe warbonnet engines reminiscent of the Texas Chief that operated from Galveston to Chicago.
+Visitors will find the specially painted Santa Fe warbonnet engines reminiscent of the Texas Chief that operated from Galveston to Chicago.
 The Galveston Railroad Museum offers more locomotives and freight cars.

 Located at 2602 Santa Fe Place.
 Open every day from 10 a.m. to 5 p.m.
 Adult admission (13 and up) is $12 and kids from 3 to 12 are $6, and babies two and under are free.

-Taquilo’s Tex Mex
+Stop Taquilo’s Tex Mex for Lunch

 Here’s the spot for all the Tex-Mex favorites, like fajitas, tacos and margaritas.

-Located at 2101 Postoffice St. Open Sunday to Thursday from 11 a.m. to 9 p.m., Friday and Saturday from 11 a.m. tp 10 p.m.
+Located at 2101 Postoffice St. Open Sunday to Thursday from 11 a.m. to 9 p.m., Friday and Saturday from 11 a.m. to 10 p.m.

-La King’s Confectionary
+Browse La King’s Confectionary

 Another hit with kids and sweet eaters is the candy store on the Strand.
 La King’s Confectionary makes candy in-house along with vintage candy brands, ice cream, popcorn and even barista-made coffee.

-Located at 2323 Strand St. Open Sunday to Thursday from 11 a.m. to 7 p.m., Friday from 11 a.m. to 8 p.m. and Saturday from 11 a.m. to 9 p.m.
+Located at 2323 Strand St. Open Sunday to Thursday from 11 a.m. to 6:30 p.m., Friday from 11 a.m. to 8 p.m. and Saturday from 11 a.m. to 9 p.m.

 Stewart Beach